LumoSQL/lumosql/doc/lumo-benchmark-filter.md

-included by default plus `TITLE` (strings like "sqlite 3.34.0 with lmdb 0.9.27"), `SQLITE_NAME` (output of `sqlite3 --version`), `END_DATE` and `END_TIME` (like `DATE` and `TIME` but referring to when the run completed; or a "-" if it did not complete) and `DONE` ("YES" if the run completed, "NO" if it didn't) so one can only reorder them or select a subset of fields; later versions will have more possibilities
+included by default plus `TITLE` (strings like "sqlite 3.34.0 with lmdb 0.9.27"), `SQLITE_NAME` (output of `sqlite3 --version`), `END_DATE` and `END_TIME` (like `DATE` and `TIME` but referring to when the run completed; or a "-" if it did not complete), `DONE` ("YES" if the run completed, "NO" if it didn't), "OK", "INTR" and "FAIL" reporting the count of runs which succeeded, were interrupted and failed for some other reason.
 * `-summary`  - display a summary of each test in each selected run; this only works if the selected runs have the same tests; cannot be combined with `-details`
 * `-details`  - display full details for each test in each selected run including all the information in the database; cannot be combined with `-summary`
 * `-export` `FILE`  - write the selected runs to `FILE` in a text format, useful for example to send the run information by email